Tam o' Shanter (poem): Summary

 The husband frae the wife despises!

 One market night, Tam sits in a pub, close to its ingle, and drinks with his thirsty friend, a souter: "Souter Johnny, his ancient, trusty, drouthy crony".
-Tam even flirts with the landlady of the pub, while Johnny's tales are punctuated by the landlord's laughter.
-Eventually Tam mounts up and rides off on his grey mare Meg, for his long, dark, lonely ride home.
-Burns emphasises the spooky character of the Ayrshire countryside Tam has to ride through—but of course it is much easier as he is drunk:
+Tam flirts with the landlady of the pub, while Johnny's tales are punctuated by the landlord's laughter.
+Eventually Tam rides off on his grey mare Meg, for his long, dark, lonely ride home.
+Burns emphasises the spooky character of the Ayrshire countryside Tam has to ride through—but it is much easier as he is drunk: